A few years back, I received an unexpected knock on the door late one Friday afternoon.

 The Scary Stuff

-There are a lot of alarming statistics that underscore the rationale for owning umbrella insurance, such as 13% of personal injury liability awards and settlements are $1 million or more.
+There are a lot of alarming statistics that underscore the rationale for owning excess liability insurance, such as 13% of personal injury liability awards and settlements are $1 million or more.

 But, it’s the personal stories that hit the hardest.
 The following are real-world examples of actual claims where umbrella insurance coverage applied (or would have applied if it had been purchased in advance):